RonaldDijkstra/wildfestivalgroningen/source/localizable/faq/_content.en.md

 ## What do I get for my ticket?

-A ticket gives access to one session at the festival, a beautiful tasting glass and two tokens for € 2.
+A ticket gives access to one session at the festival, a beautiful tasting glass (approx. 10cl) and two tokens.

-## What does a token cost?

-Tokens cost € 2 each and can be broken into halves.
-The price can vary per beer, cider and wine.
-We serve in glasses from 8 cl.

 ## How long does a session last?